 - Failure to defend the insured in a liability scenario

-Sometimes they take advantage of the client’s situation and misinformation to deny the claim.
-These are the most used excuses; read them very well so you know when they are trying not to pay you:
+Sometimes they take advantage of the client’s situation and use misinformation to deny the claim.
+These are the most used excuses; read them very well so you know when they are trying to forgo paying you:

-- Lack of coverage: Insurance companies use the ambiguity in the contracts to argue that the range is not within the policy; so, before hiring the service, define the agreements with the company well
+- Lack of coverage: Insurance companies use ambiguity in the contracts to argue that the situation is not within the policy range; so define the agreements with the company well before hiring the service

 - Errors in the application: The company may argue that you made false declarations